 da Vinci® Surgical System

-Surgeons on the medical staff at Texas Health hospitals are using the da Vinci® Surgical System, robotic technology that allows them to perform complex procedures with small incisions and far greater precision.
+Surgeons on the medical staff at Texas Health hospitals are using the da Vinci® Surgical System, robotic technology that allows them to perform complex procedures with small single-site incisions and far greater precision.
 While seated at a console next to the patient's bedside, the surgeon manipulates the da Vinci robot to address complex surgical cases with greater control and accuracy.

 Find a da Vinci Surgeon